You can relieve your lower back pain with yoga poses and other exercises, including the knee-to-chest stretch and Cat-Cow.

 As you become more flexible over time, you can increase how long you hold the stretch or reduce the time between reps.

-The pelvic tilt is a simple yet effective way to release tight back muscles and maintain their flexibility.
+The pelvic tilt is an effective way to release tight back muscles and maintain flexibility.

 To perform the pelvic tilt: